juliusaka/xfc_btms_saev_controller/README.md

      with an excemption: if $t >= t_\text{end} $, then $\text{CD} = \text{inf}$

-     the repark process assumes that all charging bays have the same charging capability.
+    The underlying sorting algorithm sorts the vehicles based on their charging desire and makes sure in the same vein, that vehicle in the charging bays don't unnecessarily switch postions.
+It throws an repark event each time a vehicle changes its position from charging bay to queue and reversed.
+The repark process assumes that all charging bays have the same charging capability.

 - updateFromDerms: updates the Grid Power Limit based on DERMS output

 - updateFromPhySim: updates the CES Soc based on the output of the physical Simulation. *not used so far to prevent mistakes for debugging*

+- chBaInit, chBaActiveCharges, chBaAdd, chBaReleaseThreshold: This are classes to handle the fact, that a list with the same length than number of charging plugs is needed.
+ChBaInit initializes this array and sets all elements to False, which means that no vehicle is present.
+ChBaAdd adds an vehicle to the first available charging bay, chBaReleaseThreshold releases vehicles which are fully charged.

+### subclasses of ChaDepParent:

+### ChaDepLimCon
+Charging Depot with Limit Controller

+### ChaDepMPC:

 ### Vehicle